rahulmalodhe/modernPortfolio/README.md

   },
   {
     id: 6,
-    title: "Do you want to start a project together?",
+    title: "Do you want me to work on your project?",
     description: "",
     className: "lg:col-span-2 md:col-span-3 md:row-span-1",
     imgClassName: "",